Kiddush levana: Timing

 In the month of Tishrei, most communities delay the recitation of Kiddush levana until after the conclusion of Yom Kippur.
 One who is too hungry to focus should first break their fast.
 Others have a custom to say it specifically before Yom Kippur.

 In the month of Av, it is traditionally postponed until after the fast of Tisha B'Av, as the beginning of the month is a time of mourning and the ritual is considered joyful.
 Isserles also bans reciting it immediately after Tisha B'Av ends, considering the mourning period to still be in effect, but most later halakhists only require one to postpone its recitation until after breaking their fast, and others allow it to be recited immediately following the conclusion of Tisha B'Av.
+Some recite it after Shabbat Nachamu, and the Jews of Frankfurt recited it on 11 Av.
 To avoid the wet season, Abdallah Somekh permitted Kiddush levana to be recited before Tisha B'Av in Bombay.

 The practice of Egyptian Jews was to delay saying Kiddush levana for Tevet until after the fast.
-Judeo-Spanish Jews recite Kiddush levana for Sivan immediately after Shavuot.
+Judeo-Spanish and Georgian Jews recite Kiddush levana for Sivan immediately after Shavuot.
+Sholom Rokeach would not recite Kiddush levana on 7 Adar.
+Israel Friedman of Chernikov preferred his followers to recite Kiddush levana on 10 Iyyar, his birthday.

 The latest time for Kiddush levana is usually said to be when the moon is "filled in", and the amoraim debate whether this means half full (until the seventh of the month) or completely full (mid-month).
 Normative custom follows the second opinion (mid-month).
 According to an alternate position in the Yerushalmi, the latest time is "half a cake".
 Yosef Karo ruled that it can be recited until fifteen days after the molad, but Moses Isserles ruled that it can be recited only until the moon's literal half-way point, i.e. fourteen days, eighteen hours and twenty-two minutes after the molad.
 Others say it can be recited until the sixteenth day of the month, as the waning of the moon is not yet recognizable, unless a lunar eclipse (which always occurs mid-month) marks mid-month before that.
+According to the Ta'amei hamitzvot attributed to Joseph of Hamadan (fl.
+1300), one can recite Kiddush levana until the twenty-first of the month.